jcorille-21/map_tilesets/README.md

 ## Tile 2 - Puget Sound Bus Stop Data
 ![Data](img/2_data.png)
 - This is a data layer that shows the bus stops surrounding the Puget Sound region.
+Each green point represents a bus stop.
 Font used is Roboto Mono
 - The area is focused in on the Puget Sound region.
 - Min zoom of 10
 - Max zoom of 14

 ## Tile 3 - Puget Sound Bus Stops With Basemap
 ![Basemap and Data](img/3_basemap_data.png)
 - This uses the data layer containing bus stops and a modified basemap to show the bus stops around Puget Sound.
+Green is used for the bus stop points to contrast with the red lines representing roads.
 Font used is Roboto Mono.
 - The area is focused in on the Puget Sound region.
 - Min zoom of 10
 - Max zoom of 14